camunda/camunda-docs-manual/content/user-guide/process-engine/process-engine-bootstrapping.md

 # Shared, Container Managed Process Engine

-A container of your choice (e.g., Tomcat, JBoss, GlassFish or IBM WebSphere) manages the process engine for you.
+A container of your choice (e.g., Tomcat, JBoss or IBM WebSphere) manages the process engine for you.
 The configuration is carried out in a container specific way, see [Runtime Container Integration]({{< relref "user-guide/runtime-container-integration/index.md" >}}) for details.

 ## ProcessEngineConfiguration Bean